 Hello, I am Dr. Louisa Penfold and I work with children in art museums.

 I am really interested in how artist’s experimental processes can be used to support children’s divergent learning.

 On this website you will find posts exploring ideas such as ‘what is pedagogy,’ ‘why does play matter’ as well as different tips and techniques for supporting children’s creative learning with art.

 To navigate your way through these posts, I have created a directory with six different key sections.
 You can find these under the ‘Directory’ heading at the top of the page.
 These are art, materials, play, learning, reflections on children’s learning spaces as well as a section on my PhD research.

 I love connecting with others who also share a relentless enthusiasm for children’s art education so please feel to sign up for the mailing list and leave a comment!

 A little about me

-At the moment I am undertaking my PhD in the School of Education at the University of Nottingham in partnership with the early year’s departments at Tate and the Whitworth Art Gallery (UK).
-My research is looking at the design of children’s learning activities in art museums.
-Supervisors for this project are Professor Pat Thomson (School of Education, University of Nottingham) and Dr. Emily Pringle (Head of Learning Practice & Research, Tate).
-This research is funded by the University of Nottingham, Brisbane City Council, The Ian Potter Cultural Trust and The Graduate Women of Queensland Fellowship Fund.
+I recently completed my PhD in the School of Education at the University of Nottingham in partnership with the early year’s departments at Tate and the Whitworth Art Gallery (UK).
+My research looked at the design of children’s learning activities in art museums.
+A big part of this was looking at the pedagogical relationship between the material practices of artists and designers and how these can support children’s learning with materials.
+Supervisors for this project were Professor Pat Thomson (School of Education, University of Nottingham) and Dr. Emily Pringle (Head of Learning Practice & Research, Tate).
+The research was funded by the University of Nottingham, Brisbane City Council, The Ian Potter Cultural Trust and The Graduate Women of Queensland Fellowship Fund.

 P.S.
 Thanks to Stefan Zander for filming the video.